Appealing the loss of your driving or vehicle registration privileges

 If your appeal deadline falls on a weekend or state holiday, your appeal deadline will be extended to the next regular business day.

 Submitting a request for an appealThe appeal may be made by completing the Request to Appeal Loss of Driving/Registration Privileges, Form 432034.
-Your request may be completed online, printed, signed, and mailed or faxed to:
+Your request may be completed online and emailed to DriverServices.Appeals@dot.iowa.gov, or it may be printed, signed, and mailed or faxed to:

 Office of Driver Services